Skip to main content

 Neelambargarh

 The fort of Neelambargarh was named so because it stood on a cliff above the low-lying plains surrounding it as if it were ready to touch the sky.
 The fort was surrounded by hilly forestland on three sides and extensive plain lands used for agriculture on the other.
-The road winding up to Neelambargarh was guarded by three gateways and a secret tunnel, known only to the Neelambargarh royal family, led down from the five-storey palace to the river in the forestland.
+The road winding up to Neelambargarh was guarded by three gateways and a secret tunnel, known only to the Neelambargarh royal family, that led down from the five-storey palace to the river in the forestland.
 The kingdom of Neelambargarh was known across the land beyond the Heemdevi Mountains for its art and architecture.
 True indeed, like the myths it held, the stone walls of the fort and the castles shone in the sun like fire swayed by the wind.
 The gateways had extensive architecture and tales of Neelambargarh’s rich past and kings, engraved in stones, alongside nymphs and the several forms of their chief deity, The Wind, and his tales of miracles.
 Above the gate in local scriptures was poetry written in honour of the past kings.
 Even the street-side lamps, carved in stone, had faces of animals like elephants and tigers on them.
 The streets were cobbled and every household had very bright doorways painted with pictures of animals, warriors and scenery.
 The streets were crowded with civilians who erupted in joy the moment they saw their Rajkumari Priyambada on a brown horse, riding up the winding road, in a white and golden drape that hung behind her, gently swaying in a perfect rhythm with the tail of the horse she rode.
 They didn’t care about the prince of Suryapali or anyone else.
 Their faith was in their princess.
 Rajkumari Priyambada waved at the crowd, filled with mixed emotions.
 She had escaped the fort like a fugitive, with the guilt of abandoning her people.
 She came back as the hope in their eyes.
 She wouldn’t let them down.
 Not this time.

-Ishaan Dev looked mesmerised at the accuracy of the architecture and sheer flawlessness in every nook and corner of the fort that caught his layman’s eyes.
+Ishaan Dev looked mesmerised at the accuracy of the architecture and sheer flawlessness in every nook and corner of the fort that caught his layman’s eye.
 He hadn’t even entered the fort when they had conquered it; the Rajadhiraj did the honours of placing their flag as per the traditions then.
 He looked awestruck at the sight before his eyes.
 Ishaan Dev’s mesmerising gaze met Priyambada’s proud smile as she rode up beside him.
 The two days' journey had been tiring, but the moment the fort was visible in the skyline like an island visible at sea, she had found new strength and joy.
 She couldn’t help but wonder what a tragedy it would have been if the rather plain Suryapalians decided to tear down every piece of art her ancestors had dressed Neelambargarh up with.
 She glanced over her shoulder at Ishaan Dev, who was in awe of her land.
 Tradition said the king rode into a kingdom before anyone else.
 But Ishaan Dev didn’t mind falling behind Priyambada by a few gallops as she rode into the cheering crowd, while he observed his new surroundings.
 He knew they wanted her.
 Did it intimidate him?
 Perhaps a little.
 But Ishaan Dev had decided to trust her for a change.
 Though he was sure the Suryapalians accompanying them on the journey would disapprove.
 Priyambada’s eyes fell on the golden lion that now flew high, instead of the fiery red flag.
 Ishaan Dev’s eyes travelled with hers to the dome.
 He stopped his horse as the drums and trumpets stopped.
 Priyambada frowned, glancing over her shoulder as he addressed Devdoot, who got down from his horse and ran somewhere.
 She looked at Ishaan Dev with questioning eyes as he got down from the horse, straightening his red drape as he approached her horse.

 “Get down.”
 He said, giving her his hand, as she eyed the crowd.
 Was it some trick?
 She had her guard up as she got down, without giving him her hand.